Sterling slips as Britain's economy struggles to maintain recovery | Business

 Sterling slips as Britain's economy struggles to maintain recovery

-Sterling weakened on Thursday after news that Britain's economy grew by a slower-than-expected 1.1% between August and September, a pace that leaves the UK lagging other rich nations in its attempt to recover from the coronavirus pandemic.
+Sterling weakened on Thursday after news that Britain's economy grew by a slower-than-expected 1.1% between August and September, a pace that leaves the UK lagging other rich nations attempting to recover from the coronavirus pandemic.

-The impact of the number was all the heavier because the period measured was before the latest restrictions on businesses took effect.
+The number was all the more disappointing because the period measured was before the latest COVID-19 restrictions on businesses took effect.
 GDP figures showed that in the July-September quarter, the economy grew by a record 15.5% from the previous three months.

 Britain reached a bleak milestone in its battle with the coronavirus on Wednesday as the official death toll passed 50,000, casting a shadow on news about the effectiveness of a potential vaccine announced on Monday.
 Finance minister Rishi Sunak said steps to restrict the spread of COVID-19 were likely to have slowed economic growth since September.

-The pound was down by 0.5% against the dollar at $1.3152 and by 0.8% against the euro, last trading at 89.78 pence.
-Traders in the British currency have been dealing with torrid times, as uncertainty and volatility have grown on the back of rising coronavirus cases and a lack of clarity about whether Britain will exit the European Union single market in January with a trade deal in hand.
+The pound was down by 0.6% against the dollar at $1.3139 and by 0.9% against the euro, last trading at 89.88 pence.
+Uncertainty and volatility in trade of the British currency have grown on the back of rising coronavirus cases and a lack of clarity about whether Britain will exit the European Union single market in January with a trade deal in hand.

 An EU-UK trade pact is unlikely to come together this week and negotiations might go into the next, an Irish minister said on Wednesday, confirming a Reuters report that the sides were now set to miss their mid-November deadline.
 Irish Prime Minister Micheal Martin said on Thursday the entire world was watching Brexit negotiations, including U.S. President-elect Joe Biden, who was looking forward to a Brexit trade deal being clinched.